 An additional four-hour block of classroom learning addresses the topics of Stress and Trauma and provides students with a realistic outlook on physical and emotional stresses and stress relief techniques.

-Four practical sessions of movement pattern clinics will introduce students to proper techniques in foundational movements in an effort to progress their physical training while remaining injury free.
+Practical sessions of movement pattern clinics will introduce students to proper techniques in foundational movements in an effort to progress their physical training while remaining injury free.